moguevara/CO_Driver/README.md

 ---

 # 🙋‍♂️ About CO_Driver
-CO_Driver is a free fan made [Crossout](https://crossout.net/en/) ulitlity.
+CO_Driver is a free fan made [Crossout](https://crossout.net/en/) utility.
 Data is derived from log files and grouped to give feedback performance feedback.

 ---